1920xl080/AiAgent/README.md

-Certainly.
-Here is the `README.md` content again, with the formatting corrected so it should render properly.

 # AI Code Assistant Agent

 This project is a command-line AI assistant powered by Google's Gemini family of models.
 It's designed as an "agent" that can intelligently solve problems by using a loop of function calls (tools) to interact with the local file system, read files, and apply changes.